-- completion of weekly homework
+- Completion of weekly homework (60% of the grade)

-- preparation of a poster/presentation (team-based)
+- Team-based preparation of a poster/presentation (20% of the grade)

 Credit Hours: 3

 Dr. Remus Nicoara earned his Ph.D. in Mathematics from UCLA, and his Bachelor’s Degree from the University of Bucharest, Romania.
-He is currently an Associate Professor of Mathematics and Director of the Math Honors Program at the University of Tennessee.
+He is currently a Professor of Mathematics and Director of the Math Honors Program at the University of Tennessee.
 His main research interest lies in von Neumann algebras, which are algebras of operators that model quantum mechanical systems.
 Outside of work, Remus likes to hike, bike and garden while thinking about math.
 He enjoys meditation, Sci-Fi books, and Hanayama puzzles.
 He is also an avid gamer and he currently teaches a class about video games and math, called Math Effect.

 Mike is a graduate student in mathematics at the University of Tennessee studying Number Theory.
 After graduating, he plans to continue his career in academia as a researcher in mathematics.
 Aside from math, Mike enjoys making and listening to music, drawing, and traveling.
 He is very excited to assist the Governor’s school math students while they learn about proofs, number theory and matrices.